dantevasudevan/dantevasudevan.github.io/japan.md

 The last activity I decided to do was the onsen.
 My hotel had a public bath created from the hot springs, one for men, and one for women, however it was a bathing area with strict rules.
 The weird rules were, no bathing in bathing suits, you had to be fully nude.
 That was extremely uncomfortable, but I needed to shower and wind down, and the fact there were other people there actually made it less weird.
 The onsen was actually quite relaxing, but it was actually very warm, to the point of hot tub temperatures.
 Truth be told, the best part of the experience was the cold shower I had after exiting.
 After the process, I also got to put on a traditional Japanese Yukata, which was pretty cool to wear.

 I am now winding down, ready to do the classic Hakone touristy stuff tomorrow.

+<h4 id="recent">April 8 (Day 7)</h4>

+I got to sleep in today.
+That was incredible, with the exception that I am still naturally waking up at 7am approximately.
+After getting up, showering, brushing my teeth, and locking my valueables in the locker, I was out the door by 8:50am.
+My hostel is very close to the cable-car station that takes us up to <a href="/japan#owakudani">Owakendai<sup>⌕</sup></a>.